FrancisBanville/ms_interpreting_probabilities/README.md

 context-dependent).
 In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also document the probability of *observing* this interaction [@Catchen2023Missinga].
 For example,
-@Kopelke2017FooStra assembled a dataset of deterministic local European food webs of willow-galling sawflies and their natural enemies, clearly referencing each food web in space and time.
-Because of its large number of replicated samples, this dataset can be used to infer the probability of locally observing an interaction between a pair of taxa [@Gravel2019BriElt].
+@Kopelke2017FooStra assembled a dataset of binary local European food webs of willow-galling sawflies and their natural enemies, clearly referencing each food web in space and time.
+Because of its large number of replicated samples, this dataset can be used to infer the probability of locally observing an interaction between any pair of taxa by measuring the proportion of sites where an interaction was observed [@Gravel2019BriElt].
 More generally, we define space as the geographic coordinates $(x, y)$ of the spatial boundaries delineating the system (sampled or targeted) and time as the time interval during which interactions were sampled or for which they were predicted.
 Given that space and time are in reality continuous variables, the probability that an interaction occurs within a particular spatial and temporal setting is given by the integral of the probability density function describing the relative likelihood that this interaction is realized at any specific and infinitely small location and time.
 Therefore, the edge value could represent a probability density or a probability mass depending on how space and time are measured.
 For simplicity reasons, we will consider space and time as discrete dimensions that provide actual probabilities of interactions, which is conform to how ecological interactions are usually sampled.
-Using space and time intervals allows us to measure an area $A$ and duration $t$, which can be directly used in spatiotemporal analyses of ecological networks.
-For example, when studying network-area relationships [NAR, @Galiana2018Spatiala], we should expect local probabilities of interactions to scale with area and duration because taxa have more opportunities to interact.
+Using space and time intervals allows us to measure an area
+$A$ and duration $t$, which can be directly used in spatiotemporal analyses of ecological networks.
+For example, when studying network-area relationships [NAR,
+@Galiana2018Spatiala], we should expect local probabilities of interactions to scale with area and duration because taxa have more opportunities to interact.

 The probability that two taxa $i$ and $j$ interact locally can also be conditional on many environmental and biological factors.
 One of these is their